purnendu23/Vehicle-Detection/final_report.md

 I already play around with #2, #3 in this implementation to reduce the false positives in the final project video output

+**False-single-detection:** The following figure from the final output video shows this problem.
+I do not really know how to get around this problem.
+Dear reviewer, can you please shed some light on this one:

+![False-single-detection]